 The art of baking requires the correct tools and ingredients to insure the resulting creation is a delight to both the eye and the taste.

 Originally, the type of flour used in a recipe was a simple choice; all-purpose or plain.
 Some bakers favored one brand over another, their reason often as simple as it was the first brand they ever used and the outcome was a success.
 The flour produced by local and regional mills, with limited distribution areas, were often the go-to brand for bakers in that specific area.
 Plain or all-purpose flour has a medium gluten protein content between 9.5 percent to 12 percent.
 This protein content flour will work for many bread and pizza bases.
-Specialty bakers will often use bread flour and special 00 grade Italian flour like Caputo flour instead when baking.
+Specialty bakers will often use bread flour and special 00 grade Italian flour when baking.

 Todays home baker has access to a wide variety of different flour types for their recipes.
 Between the neighborhood grocery stores, specialty markets and the Internet, a home baker can find the correct flour type for each for the recipe.